cseas002/interrupts/README.md

 ### Resize the root partition to ensure you have enough free space:

-chmod a+x setup-grow-rootfs.sh
+chmod a+x grow-rootfs.sh

-sudo env RESIZEROOT=200 ./setup-grow-rootfs.sh
+sudo env RESIZEROOT=200 ./grow-rootfs.sh

 ### Install oneAPI base kit using the APT package manager